 What to do after the migration?

 When there is an unsupported action that ShareGate Desktop converts to a placeholder action, the workflow will only be saved at the destination and will not be published.
 To publish the workflow, you will first need to replace all the placeholder actions in the Nintex Workflow Designer.
-You can do so by checking the name of the placeholder action to see what the original action was, and choose the right Office 365 counterpart.
-Once you find the right action, delete the placeholder and replace it with the Office 365 action you need.
+You can do so by checking the name of the placeholder action to see what the original action was, and choose the right Microsoft 365 counterpart.
+Once you find the right action, delete the placeholder and replace it with the Microsoft 365 action you need.

 Repeat this process for all placeholder actions.